Blackjack / 21 Basic Rules

 There are various charts that have been printed outlining a basic strategy to win at blackjack, such as the one listed here, but most people find them difficult to memorize and may be embarrassed to show them while seated at the blackjack table.
 As a result, I have broken these computer based rules into a few easy-to-understand sentences so you can just memorize them.

-If you want, you can print the chart shown.
+However, if you want, you can print the chart shown.
 Las Vegas casinos permit you to bring these charts at the table.
 The people sitting next to you might get a bit impatient as you look at it to figure out your play, but if you are playing against a machine or online, it won’t matter.
 They are completely legal to use by all Las Vegas casinos.
+You can even buy these charts online or in many Vegas gift shops.
+Just search for “Blackjack Basic Strategy” and you will find compact slick plastic cards with this information that might make you feel more comfortable using them at the table.
+They often have color coding to make it easier to find things.
+Over time, if you play enough you will eventually remember the rules and won’t need them.
+You should also practice playing blackjack before you gamble.
+We have a simple free online blackjack game that can help you learn the rules.
+We also have post that explains in more detail how to use a strategy card.

 For cards totaling 3 to 11 in your hand, always hit regardless of the dealer’s face up card and keep hitting until the basic playing strategy discussed here says you should stand.
 Remember, this rule only applies to Hard no Ace hands.